I provide the following editing services for novels, novellas, short stories, short story collections, and non-fiction manuscripts:

 This is the preferred approach for fiction manuscripts, and hence can be availed at a discounted rate.

-I will be happy to provide a free sample edit of the first ten pages of the manuscript.
+I will be happy to provide a free sample edit of the first 1500 words of the manuscript.

 For further details and sample edit of your manuscript, please email me at email@example.com or contact me.